Motion Sickness, Dizzy, Lightheaded, Sick Feeling Anxiety Symptoms

 Stress and anxiety activate the stress response.
 The stress response secretes stress hormones into the bloodstream where they travel to targeted spots in the body to bring about specific physiological, psychological, and emotional changes that enhance the body’s ability to deal with a threat - to either fight with or flee from it - which is the reason this response is often referred to as the fight or flight response.

 While the changes the stress response brings about are active, they can cause many ‘emergency readiness’ feelings, such as a motion sickness like feeling.
 As long as the stress response is active, this motion sickness feeling can persist.
 This is why when we’re anxious, we can feel off balance, lightheaded, and dizzy, similar to that of real motion sickness.

-Furthermore, sustained stress can cause stress-related symptoms, as well.
-For example, if you’ve been under a lot of stress lately, your body can build up a ‘stress load’ and exhibit symptoms of stress even though you may not feel stressed in that moment.
+Furthermore, chronic stress can cause stress-related symptoms, as well.
+For example, if you’ve been under a lot of stress lately, your body can build up a "stress load" and exhibit symptoms of stress even though you may not feel stressed in that moment.
 Experiencing anxiety related motion sickness is an example of this.

 Other causes of the motion sickness feeling:

 - Hyper and hypo ventilation –when we breathe too rapidly, shallowly, or deeply, we change the oxygen and CO2 levels in the blood.
 A change of too much or too little of these levels can cause a lightheaded feeling, such as that similar to motion sickness.
 Regulating our breathing pattern to slow relaxed breaths can return these levels back to the normal range, which will alleviate the motion sickness feeling.